magamileimemecoin/MAGA-MILEI/README.md

 ## Note

-To understand the MAGA MILEI project, it is essential to grasp the fundamentals of PancakeSwap (or Uniswap).This repository provides comprehensive explanations of PancakeSwap concepts, along with additional resources for deeper understanding.
+To understand the MAGA MILEI project, it is essential to grasp the fundamentals of PancakeSwap (or Uniswap).
+This repository provides comprehensive explanations of PancakeSwap concepts, along with additional resources for deeper understanding.

 #### PancakeSwap Introduction Part 1
 This section covers the following topics [(Link)](https://medium.com/@gregshen0925/decentralized-exchange-intro-3ab7c3937041):